sim2realAI/sim2realAI.github.io/_posts/2020-06-29-dream-camera-calibration-sim2real.markdown

 ### Network Training

-Now that we've generated our training data, we can now train the network.
-We utilize the supervised learning paradigm for training the neural network: provide the network data samples consisting of the input data (RGB image) and the label it should output (one belief map per keypoint).
+Now that we've generated our training data, the neural network can be trained through supervised learning.
+We provide the network data samples consisting of the input data (RGB image) and the label it should output (one belief map per keypoint).

 What should these belief maps look like?
-Similar to DOPE, we define the belief map for a keypoint to be a Gaussian intensity distribution at a given keypoint's pixel location.
+Similar to DOPE, the belief map for a keypoint is defined as a Gaussian intensity distribution at a given keypoint's pixel location.
 If a keypoint is not in the field of view, the belief map label will be completely zero.

-Below are some examples of training data for the robots we trained for ICRA.
+Below are some examples of training data for the selected robots.
 Our network also allows the belief map output resolution to be specified via the decoder resolution.
 The Panda and Baxter belief maps below are for a quarter "Q" resolution, whereas the iiwa7 belief maps use a half "H" resolution.

 <img align="center" src="/assets/img/2020-06-29/Lee_etal_2020_dream_panda_synth_train.png" width="100%">
 <img align="center" src="/assets/img/2020-06-29/Lee_etal_2020_dream_kuka_synth_train.png" width="100%">
 <img align="center" src="/assets/img/2020-06-29/Lee_etal_2020_dream_baxter_synth_train.png" width="100%">
-*Training data examples for the Franka Panda, KUKA iiwa7, and Rethink Robotics Baxter manipulators.
+*Training data examples for the Franka Emika Panda, KUKA iiwa7, and Rethink Robotics Baxter manipulators.
 Left: RGB image as network input.
 Right: keypoint belief maps (shown here as flattened) as network training label.*

 ### Network Inference: Interpreting Belief Maps

 Although the network regresses to belief maps, PnP doesn't operate on these belief maps directly.
-Instead, we interpret these belief maps to determine where a keypoint is most likely to exist via a peak-finding algorithm.
-A key assumption in this step is that we expect only one keypoint to exist in a particular belief map.
-We first apply a Gaussian filter to smoothen the belief map, and then we identify the intensity peaks that are above a heuristic threshold.
-Additionally, if multiple peaks are detected, we assess the relative intensity between the maximum and next maximum; if this is above a threshold, we retain the max peak.
-If we cannot clearly disambiguate the peaks, no keypoint is detected.
-In practice, this has been effective for our use case where only one robot is in the field of view.
+Instead, the belief maps are interpreted to determine where a keypoint is most likely to exist via a peak-finding algorithm.
+A key assumption in this step is that only one keypoint exists in a particular belief map.
+First, a Gaussian filter is applied to smoothen the belief map.
+Then, the intensity peaks that are above a heuristic threshold are identified.
+Lastly, if multiple peaks are detected, the relative intensity between the maximum and next maximum is compared; if this is above a threshold, the max peak is retained.
+If the peaks cannot be clearly disambiguated, no keypoint is detected.
+In practice, this has been effective in cases where only one robot is in the field of view.

 <!-- ### Example Keypoint Detection -->

-Below are examples of our trained keypoint detector working on both synthetic and real images.
+Below are examples of our trained keypoint detector for both synthetic and real images.
 The same network is used for both the left and right images, demonstrating sim2real perceptual transfer.

 <img align="center" src="/assets/img/2020-06-29/Lee_etal_2020_dream_panda_sim2real_kp.png" width="100%">
 <img align="center" src="/assets/img/2020-06-29/Lee_etal_2020_dream_kuka_sim2real_kp.png" width="100%">
 <img align="center" src="/assets/img/2020-06-29/Lee_etal_2020_dream_baxter_sim2real_kp.png" width="100%">
-*Sim2real transfer for keypoint detection for the Franka Panda, KUKA iiwa7, and Rethink Robotics Baxter manipulator.
+*Sim2real transfer for keypoint detection for the Franka Emika Panda, KUKA iiwa7, and Rethink Robotics Baxter manipulator.
 Left: synthetic input image.
 Right: real input image.
 In both cases, detected keypoints (shown in red) were found from the overlaid belief maps.
 When available, ground truth keypoints are shown in green.*

 <!-- ## Putting it all together: DREAM as Camera Calibration -->
 <!-- ## DREAM as Camera Calibration -->
 <!-- ## Camera Calibration  -->
 ## A DREAM for Better Camera Calibration

 Below is a video from one of the real datasets we have released that demonstrates DREAM.
 Each frame of this video shows the DREAM keypoint detections as well as the projected keypoint frames using the DREAM camera pose estimate for the camera calibration transform.
 No temporal information is used; DREAM processes each frame independently.
-Therefore, if the camera were to have been moved to bumped during this sequence, DREAM could still provide a viable calibration solution, which would not be possible using hand-eye calibration.
+Therefore, if the camera were to have been moved or bumped during this sequence, DREAM could still provide a viable calibration solution, which would not be possible with hand-eye calibration.
 In our paper, we demonstrate that the camera transform from DREAM is comparable to classic hand-eye calibration, therefore suitable for grasping objects that require no more than 2-3 cm of error.

 <!-- As we show in our paper, the result -->